 - Fried foods

 Throughout this spring season, remember to love your liver when making food and lifestyle choices—it does so much for you and your health.
 Go back to the basic principles of healthy eating: eat more nutritious foods and less processed foods.
-Fresh produce contains plenty of nutrients to support optimal function of your body’s organs.
+Fresh produce and a low-fat diet contain plenty of nutrients to support optimal function of your body’s organs.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.